A review of the CleverHiker.com video series by Dave Collins

 These videos reminded me a bit of the classic Lighten Up! by Don Ladigan in terms of the style (albeit in video form).
 More of an overview for traditional backpackers who wish to lighten their gear load while still maintaining a level of comfort.

-a past partner has no desire to hike 20+ miles a day, sleep under the stars and eat cold food for dinner.
+someone has no desire to hike 20+ miles a day, sleep under the stars and eat cold food for dinner.

 Rather she wants to hike into a nice campsite, enjoy the views and not feel tired while hiking.